-The angle heavy bag can a good choice if you only want to own one heavy bag.
+The single angle heavy bag can a good choice if you only want to own only one heavy bag.
 This bag will allow you to perform all of the strikes on the bag and improve your striking skills.

 This video showcases Thai fighters utilizing the angled heavy bag

 Ideal for: Muay Thai, Kickboxing

 The final heavy bag that you will see is the teardrop heavy bag.
 These bags are uniquely shaped like a teardrop to allow you to hit the bag at different angles.
 Teardrop bags are great for working on your hooks to the body and uppercuts.

 In addition to throwing uppercuts, body punches, and hooks extremely effectively, you can also kick, knee, and elbow these bags.
 The swing of the bag will depend on what you use to fill the bag.